 Marnie is an absolute sweetheart.
 She loves her animals, she sends you hay in the mail, and she’s taking care of her alcoholic nephew and helping to raise his goddaughter.
 Marnie is always pleasant to the player character, and it’s clear that she cares a lot about the valley and the other residents.

 She’s always quick with a smile and helps make the farmer feel welcome when they first move in.
 Unfortunately, she’s also dating Mayor Lewis, who insists they keep their relationship a secret for political reasons.
 Considering Marnie is on our best list and Lewis is on our worst—girl, you deserve better!

-Gus owns and runs the Stardrop Saloon, local tavern, hangout, and communal gathering place, at least until you build the community center.
-Then it’s the more popular choice for people to hang out at, because the community center doesn’t serve beer and spaghetti.
+Gus owns and runs the Stardrop Saloon, a local tavern, hangout, and communal gathering place, at least until you build the community center.
+Then it’s the more popular choice for people to hang out at because the community center doesn’t serve beer and spaghetti.